Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_ratings_reviews.md

 ## Objectives

-Learn how to view the custmer ratings for the product you own.
+Learn how to view the customer ratings for the product you own.

 ## View the Ratings